ska-telescope/ska-mid-integration/tests/tmc_csp_new_ITH/README.md

     initialize the system in a `ON` telescope state and in a `EMPTY` subarray state;
-  - the scenarios are decorated with one or more - not yet used - tags that indicates the covered transactions.
+  - the scenarios are decorated with one or more - not yet used - tags that indicates the covered transactions;
+  - a third, still incomplete feature is added to cover some transactions related to the `telescopeState`, but their implementation is still naive and may be subject to changes.
 - [specifications](specifications/): the folder containing a some scripts and some feature files drafts.
 They are not used in the current test implementation but they are the code and the draft used to generate